akashsengupta1997/STRAPS-3DHumanShapePose/README.md

     └── ...

 ### Model checkpoints
 Download pre-trained model checkpoints for our SMPL regressor, as well as for PointRend and DensePose (via detectron2) from [here](https://drive.google.com/drive/folders/1QX5NBR6GgmfP206bMHN9ZgK8_1QEKSdg?usp=sharing).
-Place these files in a `checkpoints` directory, like so:
+Place these files in the `checkpoints` directory, like so:

     STRAPS-3DHumanShapePose
         ├── checkpoints                            # Folder with model checkpoints